 Trench: A History of Trench Warfare on the Western Front by Stephen Bull (Osprey Publishing)

 Uniforms of World War 1 by Jonathan North, Consultant – Jeremy Black MBE (Lorenz Books)

 This plan has been specially created to inform students how artists have used their words and music to make a stand for human rights and fight for change.
 By working through the plan and using their skills in language and literacy, group presentation and critical thought, students will strengthen their knowledge and understanding of the struggle for human rights, and then take creative action by developing their own protest song.

 As a further resource for schools, we created a short film – The Making of We’re Still Here – featuring interviews with the directors and the cast in which they talk about creating a piece of site-specific work.

 If you live in Pembrokeshire or Wrexham and are interested in becoming involved in the work of TEAM Education, please contact email@example.com to find out more about the latest projects and opportunities in your area.

 If you have a creative project, imaginative lesson plan or an idea for inspiring young people in creative ways, we would love to hear from you.
-If you have any resources you would be happy to offer to a wider audience to help encourage others to adopt creative approaches to their own teaching, please join our online group, Resources: A Creative Curriculum, by clicking here.
+If you have any resources you would be happy to offer to a wider audience to help encourage others to adopt creative approaches to their own teaching, please join our Resources: A Creative Curriculum group.